richardlam4391/IBM-Data-Analyst-Professional-Certificate/IBM Data Analyst Capstone Project/README.md

 **Key Question:** How do technology skills and adoption patterns differ across age groups and education levels, and what skills will be most critical in the future?

-## Dataset
-Our dataset comes from [Stack Overflow Annual Developer Survey](https://survey.stackoverflow.co/).
-This is a comprehensive survey that captures developer insights on technology adoption, tools, languages, and trends across the global developer community.
-Using Stack Overflow's survey data allows you to analyze real-world technology adoption patterns and predict future skills demand across different demographics (age groups, education levels, etc.).

 ### Primary Deliverable
 **Interactive Tableau Dashboard:** [View on Tableau Public](https://public.tableau.com/app/profile/richardlam4391/viz/IBMDataAnalystCapstoneProject_17807052494200/Dashboard3)